Amosky68/Projet_Simulation/README.md

 -  Space  | pause / play the simulation
 - Up/Down | Increase or Decrease Simulation speed ( more precision )
 -    A    | Create a new object
+## Additional features :
+You can click on all objects to see their characteristics You can zoom and move the camera with the mouse buttons